rux-pizza/discourse-awesome-bbcodes/README.md

 ```
 Inside the preview, an image within a inline spoiler might appear to work at first.
 When posted, the spoiler will break due to the light-box postprocessing done by the server.
 Due to the way the plugin works at the moment, this is an issue that is hard to solve.
 - `spoiler` rendering might be slower than with the original spoiler-alert plugin.
 For now, this is because our `spoiler` is much more functional: it spoils links and colored text correctly, and not much optimization has been done.
 The performance might improve in the future.
+- At the moment, BBCodes within triple code ticks are processed as if they were regular text.

 ## Credits